earlephilhower/arduino-pico/docs/i2s.rst

 int availableForWrite()
 ~~~~~~~~~~~~~~~~~~~~~~~
-Returns the number of L/R samples that can be written without
+Returns the amount of bytes that can be written without
 potentially blocking.

 int read()